jhipster/jhipster-devbox/README.md

 - Login using the `jhipster` user (not the 'Ubuntu' user which is selected by default)
   - Password is `jhipster`
-  - Before logging in, click on the Ubuntu logo to select the Window environment you want to use
-    - We recommend you use `GNOME Flashback (Metacity)`, as it doesn't use 3D effects and will be a lot faster on VirtualBox
 - Configure your keyboard, if you are not using an English keyboard, once you have logged in:
     - If you chose `GNOME Flashback (Metacity)`:
       - Go to `Applications > System Tools > System Settings`